 Cargo and Person Screening

-Every year almost 250 million tons of cargo cross our nation’s land borders or arrive at our airports and seaports where they are then conveyed across our vast and complex maritime, air, rail, and roadway infrastructures.
+Every year over 250 million tons of cargo cross our nation’s land borders or arrive at our airports and seaports where they are then conveyed across our vast and complex maritime, air, rail, and roadway infrastructures.
 The U.S. Customs and Border Protection performs the massive tasks of administratively screening and physically scanning cargo in-bound to the United States to detect material that could potentially be used in terrorism-related or other criminal activities.
-Improved information sharing and collaboration among federal, state, and local homeland security, public safety, and law enforcement organizations that participate in the screening process can improve efficiency and help prevent potential terrorist attacks.
+Improved information sharing and collaboration among federal, state, and local homeland security, public safety, and law enforcement organizations that participate in the screening process can increase efficiency and help prevent potential terrorist attacks.

 Accordingly, the PM-ISE is supporting mission partners in their efforts to develop cross governmental cargo security standards and architectures—built on existing systems—to address terrorism-related secure cargo information access, data distribution, and sharing.
 As a result, decision makers will be better prepared to detect, prevent, or mitigate terrorist attacks or other criminal behavior.

 Because of the magnitude of the task, the first step in this process was to scope the effort to better manage it.
 An interagency team analyzed key business processes and information flows involving nuclear and radiological threat data on inbound cargo.
-This analysis identified three opportunities to bolster information sharing and collaboration to improve the nation’s defenses against acts of nuclear and radiological terrorism:

 Improved Person Screening Using Biometrics

-Historically, the person screening process has relied largely on name recognition through the use of watchlists.
+Historically, the person screening process has relied on name recognition through the use of watchlists.
 Given the inherent problems with spelling and duplication that inevitably occur with name-based screening, the federal government, the private sector, and international allies are working to modernize and improve personal identification, authentication, and access control through the use of biometrics.

 Extensive biometric screening research and technology supports these mission areas, through the use of face, finger, and iris recognition.
 The National Science and Technology Council (NSTC) Subcommittee on Biometrics and Identity Management led an interagency effort to develop the NSTC Policy for Enabling the Development, Adoption and Use of Biometric Standards, and an associated Registry of U.S. Government Recommended Biometric Standards.
 This effort ensures that common biometric standards are adopted across all federal systems, that they support interoperability, and that they are potentially extensible to non-federal partners and systems.
 By participating in these efforts during the development stage, the PM-ISE and our partners can plan for the development of interoperable ISE standards support and improve the accuracy and reliability of person screening processes.